-Not all concessionary policies were consensually popular among English-speaking monolinguals, however.
-Although equal access to the federal government was willingly granted, only 53 per cent favored the policy of making English and French the official languages of all the provincial governments.
-And while three-fourths of the monolingual English speakers were willing to have English-speaking children learn French in school, only 51 per cent agreed that persons working in a company where the majority were French Canadian should themselves learn French if they did not know it already.4
+Not all concessionary policies were consensually popular among English speaking monolinguals, however.
+Although equal access to the federal government was willingly granted, only 53% favored the policy of making English and French the official languages of all the provincial governments.
+And while 75% of the monolingual English speakers were willing to have English-speaking children learn French in school, only 51% agreed that persons working in a company where the majority were French Canadian should themselves learn French if they did not know it already.

 Finally, some proposed language policies offered concessions to the speakers of French that only a minority of monolingual English speakers were willing to endorse.
-Just 26 per cent agreed that English Canadians should speak French when they are in the province of Quebec.
-And access to service in French in stores, restaurants, and other public accommodations for French Canadians was considered a justified French Canadian want by only 16 per cent of the English monolinguals.
+Just 26% agreed that English Canadians should speak French when they are in the province of Quebec.
+And access to service in French in stores, restaurants, and other private enterprises rendering a service to the public was considered a justified French Canadian goal by only 16% of the English monolinguals.